 Pueblo Bonito description

 This building embraced many roles.
-Those functions included ceremony, administration, trading, storage, hospitality, communications, astronomy, and burial of the honoured dead.
+Those functions included ceremony, administration, trading, storage, hospitality, communications, astronomy, and burial of the honored dead.
 Only a small portion seems to have served as living quarters.

 Pueblo Bonito is divided into two sections by a precisely aligned wall, which runs north to south through the central plaza.
 A Great Kiva is situated on either side of the wall, creating a symmetrical pattern common to many of the Great Houses.
 In addition to the Great Kivas, over thirty other kivas or ceremonial structures have been found, many also associated with the large central courtyard.
 Interior living spaces were quite large by the standards of the Ancient Pueblo.